 Location: Pandino in Lombardy, Italy south of Milan

 How it tastes: The beads are emerald in color and consistent in shape with a beautiful individual pop when pressed on the roof on your mouth.
-The flavor is well-balanced with a kiss of mushrooms, delicate sea salt and a clothbound cheddar cheese goodness on the finish (just trust us with this one...).
+The flavor is well-balanced with a kiss of mushroom, delicate sea salt and a clothbound cheddar cheese goodness on the finish (just trust us with this one...).
 The caviar is refined (like the Italians who make it!) and we are obsessed with its fresh butter finish that makes us want to eat it straight out of the tin!

 Why it's unique: This region is the one of the best for caviar production in Europe due to the pristine water sources coming from the Alps and natural aquifers.
 On another note, we hear this is Mariah Carey’s favorite caviar.
 Just saying...

 Story: Matteo Giovannini founded his Sturgeon breeding program in 1988.
 Proceeded by his father in the 1950s with a trout farm, this has always been a family tradition.
-Like many Sturgeon farmers, the catalyst for harvesting these fish was due to the overfishing of many of these species have encountered in the last half of the twentieth century.
+Like many Sturgeon farmers, the catalyst for harvesting these fish was due to the overfishing these species have encountered in the last half of the twentieth century.
 Matteo now farms over 10 species of Sturgeon.